mbachm/CarND-Advanced-Lane-Lines/writeup.md

 ---

-###Pipeline (video)
+### Pipeline (video)

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+#### Final video output

 Here's a [link to my video result](./processed_project_video.mp4)

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### Problems and issues I faced in my implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+First I don't perform a skip of sliding the windows when I previously found a lane.
+This would speed up my pipeline and could lead to a more robust detection for the beginning and ending of a lane.

+Second could optimize the thresholds for the binary image.
+I don't use the direction of the gradient or the absolute sobel for y orientation.
+With a better combination of the thresholds i would be able to dected lanes even better.
+Furthermore the yellow and white color thresholds are optimized for this project.
+If the color of the street or even the lane changes, this could be a problem for my pipeline.

+Another aspect could be the rejection of outliners.
+This could lead to a better calculation of the polynomial for each lane.

+Besides the mask of my binary image is optimized for 'nearly' straight streets without hard bends.
+I think my pipeline will likely fail on a very curvy road. curvy road will